Moving to New Zealand6 min read

 Using a professional pet mover

 These companies will take care of all of the paperwork and will be happy to walk you through all of the steps required to get your pet into New Zealand.
-If you are moving from the UK, there are companies like Pickfords who offer this service and have specially trained staff who are experts in the field.
+If you are moving from the UK, there are companies like Pickfords or a specialist pet-transport company who offer this service and have specially trained staff who are experts in the field.

-For more information on moving to New Zealand with your pets, you can purchase our guide about moving to NZ.
-Check out the contents of our guide here.
+For more information on moving to New Zealand with your pets, see our guide to moving to New Zealand.

 We wish you good luck in your endeavour to bring your best friend/s to NZ with you, it can be stressful but it is so worth it!